EdTosoy/Jinada-TS-Project/README.md

 <p align="center">
   A Total Logistics Website for Total Logistics Company, This Project helps the users to track, Contact, and see Shipping Rates in JINADA's services.
-It is built with React.js, React Router, SCSS(CSS), Firebase, Webpack as bundler.
+It is built with TypeScript, React.js, React Router, SCSS(CSS), Firebase, Webpack as bundler.
 </p>

 ![demo](https://github.com/EdTosoy/Jinada-Project/blob/master/Demo.png?raw=true)

 ## Built With

+- TypeScript
 - React.js
 - React Router Dom
 - SCSS(CSS)